The cloud and local shells#

 Processes - each session is isolated from any other extant processes (web processes, workers, other shell sessions).

-Caches - if your site’s cache relies on the database (the default in Divio projects) then
+Caches - if your site’s cache relies on the database (the default in Divio applications) then

 your container will be able to make use of it, clear it and so on.
 However, if you’re using for